David Yencken: The Black Dolphin Motel

+Merchant Builders

 After discussions with Robin Boyd, in 1965 Yencken co-founded Merchant Builders Pty Ltd., with architect Graeme Gunn, landscape designer Ellis Stones and timber merchant John Ridge.
-The philosophy of the company was to create homes emphasising the unique characteristics of the Australian landscape with a vision of creating architect-designed houses that were at project home prices.
-In 1969 the firm's first foray into larger concerns was the Elliston Estate in Rosanna, where a sense of flowing native landscape on an existing subdivision was created, and a range of house designs by four architects – Charles Duncan, Daryl Jackson & Evan Walker, McGlashan Everist and Graeme Gunn.
-They then pioneered the concept of cluster housing, where groups of homes share a communal landscaped setting of dense native planting, firstly at Winter Park in Doncaster, built 1970-74, and Vermont Park in 1977, which included a clubhouse and swimming pool.
+The philosophy of the company was to provide architect designed homes that emphasised the unique characteristics of the Australian landscape with a vision of creating architect-designed houses that were at project home prices.
+In 1969 the firm's first foray into larger concerns was the Elliston Estate in Rosanna, where a sense of flowing native landscape on an existing subdivision was created, and a range of house designs by four architects – Charles Duncan, Daryl Jackson and Evan Walker, McGlashan Everist and Graeme Gunn.
+They then pioneered the concept of cluster housing, where groups of homes share a communal landscaped setting of dense native planting, firstly at Winter Park in Doncaster, built 1970—1974, and Vermont Park in 1977, which included a clubhouse and swimming pool.
 Winter Park led the Victorian Government to introduce the Cluster Titles Act 1974, and in 1975 it received a citation in the Royal Australian Institute of Architect's Housing Awards.

 In 1968, Yencken commissioned Gunn to design a holiday house called Baronda, in what is now Nelson Lagoon Mimosa Rocks National Park in NSW, created in part by his gift of the property to the state in 1973.

-Merchant Builders won three Victorian Architectural Medals and several other architectural awards, including the inaugural Robin Boyd Environmental Award for changing the face of residential Melbourne in 1972.
+Merchant Builders won three Victorian Architecture Medals including the Molesworth Street Townhouses by Graeme Gunn in 1970, several other architectural awards and the inaugural Robin Boyd Environmental Award for changing the face of residential Melbourne in 1972.

+Tract Consultants

-Yencken also founded the planning and landscape architect firm Tract Consultants, around the same time, holding positions of Chairman and Managing Director between 1971 and 79.
+Yencken founded the planning and landscape architect firm Tract Consultants, around the same time, holding positions of Chairman and Managing Director between 1971 and 1979.
 Tract was often the landscape designer for homes built by for Merchant Builders, including Vermont Park.